kaaproject/kaa-rfcs/0003-configuration-management-extension/README.md

 - `id` a copy of the `id` field from the corresponding request.
 - `configVersion` (required) - version of configuration that is included into the message.
 If there's no new configuration versions and config body isn't included into message, then value of this field will equal to the one provided by endpoint.
 - `status` a human-readable string explaining the cause of an error (if any).
 In case that request was sucessful, it is `"ok"`.
-- `entries` - an array of configuration entries.
+- `config` - an array of configuration entries.
 Each one of the entries can be of any JSON type.

 Example:
 ```json